 It is great for things like lard pie crust, lard biscuits, and even lard chocolate chip cookies.
 However, don’t worry if you don’t make it.

 You can find it in grocery stores or at the butcher shop.
-Or you can use shortening or more butter in its place.
+Get leaf lard if you can find it, otherwise any lard should do.

 You’ll have to let me know what you think about it after you make it.
 I can’t wait to hear!